JetBrains/mps-coderules/docs/content/example-typechecking.md

 ![](img/ex-typecheck-terms2-400.png)
 _(examples of primitive type dataforms)_

 There are two queries defined for typechecking and for converting a type to another type.
 The latter is used when testing for *subtyping*.
-ConvertsTo query expands both its parameters before activating `convertsTo()` constraint, which launches the process of evaluating the relation.
+ConvertsTo query expands both its parameters before activating `convertsTo()` constraint, which launches the processing of the relation.

 ![](img/ex-typecheck-convertsto-450.png)
 _(the production from `ConvertsTo` query)_